How to connect Logic Analyzer & Raspberry PLC

 First of all, we are going to set the connections.
 Connect the hardware, as you can see in the table and picture below:

 |RASPBERRY PLC||SALEAE LOGIC ANALYZER||LAPTOP|

-You can use the programming language that you like the most.
-We are going to send an 'a' using bash script.
+From the open source PLC Raspberry Pi, we are going to execute a very basic test about sending data through the Serial Port.
+You can use the industrial automation programming language that you like the most.
+We are going to send an 'a' using a bash script.

 1. Access to your Raspberry PLC.